 DMCs across Ontario have formed regional user groups (RUGS) to provide mutual support, engage in collaborative solution-finding, and share their learnings and insights.
 The RUGS are primary led and managed by users.

-In 2019, primary healthcare providers in Canada began prescribing opioids to people who live with opioid use disorder, as part of their response to the escalating crisis of opioid poisonings due to toxic street supply.
+In the late 2010s, primary healthcare providers in Canada began prescribing opioids to people who live with opioid use disorder, as part of their response to the escalating crisis of opioid poisonings due to toxic street supply.
 Safer supply programs have since grown and spread across the country and are increasingly recognized as an important component of the crisis response.

 To learn more about the NSS-CoP and how to join, email SaferSupplyON@gmail.com.